AdrienBrunel/cpforager/README.md

 GPS_Collection(gps_collection)
 * *gps_collection* is a list of GPS object.

+The resulting GPS_Collection object allows to handle several GPS biologgers at once to produce central-place foraging trip statistics and releveant plots.
+See the documentation for more details.

 ## methods
 * *display_data_summary* : display a summary of the GPS collection.
 * *plot_stats_summary* : produce the png showing the trip statistics of the GPS collection.